|

 COMMISSIONER’S REPORTS:

-- CONSTABULARY: Mayor Sandak reported that there were 38 service calls for February.
+7. CONSTABULARY: Mayor Sandak reported that there were 24 calls for service in the month of February.

 VII: MOTIONS: